 If you are a registered nurse who is ready to take the next step in advancing your education, you may be considering going back to school to earn your Bachelor of Science in Nursing (BSN) degree in an RN to BSN program.
 As an investment in your future, there are a lot of important factors involved with making this decision, the RN to BSN tuition cost being one of them.

 So what’s the best way to estimate the online RN to BSN cost you may be eligible for with Chamberlain’s RN to BSN Online Degree Completion Option?

 1. Start with the Net Price Calculator.

-When assessing the RN to BSN cost, the Net Price Calculator can assist you with calculating your estimated educational costs and potential financial assistance—both federal and institutional—with a series of questions about your plans to attend Chamberlain and your family’s income.
+When assessing the RN to BSN program option cost, the Net Price Calculator can assist you with calculating your estimated educational costs and potential financial assistance—both federal and institutional—with a series of questions about your plans to attend Chamberlain and your family’s income.

 2. Don’t forget about your credits.

-Upon acceptance into the RN to BSN option, you will be awarded 77 proficiency credits for your nursing experience before you even begin the program and still have the option of transferring in additional coursework, which can translate into RN to BSN tuition cost savings for you.
-In fact, Chamberlain’s RN to BSN students entering in the 2016/17 school year received an average of 87 credit hours between Competency and Clinical Advancement Program (CCAP), transfer and proficiency credit.
-As a result, students end up completing between 30-45 credits while in the RN to BSN option.
+Upon acceptance into the RN to BSN program option, you will be awarded 77 proficiency credits for your nursing experience before you even begin the program and still have the option of transferring in additional coursework, which can translate into RN to BSN tuition cost savings for you.
+In fact, the median RN-BSN student entering in the 2019/20 school year entered with 89 credit hours between CCAP, proficiency, and transfer credit.
+As a result, students end up completing between 30-45 credits while in the RN to BSN program option.

 3. Inquire into employer tuition reimbursement.

-See if your employer provides a reimbursement benefit for the Chamberlain RN to BSN tuition cost.
+See if your employer provides a reimbursement benefit for the Chamberlain RN to BSN Program Option tuition cost.
 If so, you may be eligible to sign up for a special payment plan that will sync up with the timing of when your employer or agency sends in payments.

 4. Check if you qualify for a group-specific tuition rate.